ocaml-ppx/ppx/doc/what-is-ppx.rst

 The ppx system is composed of 3 parts:

 - individual ppx rewriters
-- ppxlib
+- ppx
 - a hook in the compiler

 Inidividual ppx rewriters are those implemented by various developers to provide features to end users, such as ppx_expect_ which provides a good inline testing framework.

-All these rewriters are written against the ppxlib API.
-Ppxlib is responsible for acknowledging the various rewriters a end user wants to use, making sure they can be composed together and performing the actual rewriting of input files.
+All these rewriters are written against the ppx API.
+Ppx is responsible for acknowledging the various rewriters a end user wants to use, making sure they can be composed together and performing the actual rewriting of input files.

-The hook in the compiler allows ppxlib to insert itself in the compilation pipeline and perform the rewriting of input files based on a list of ppx rewriters specified by the user.
+The hook in the compiler allows ppx to insert itself in the compilation pipeline and perform the rewriting of input files based on a list of ppx rewriters specified by the user.
 The hooks take the form of command line flags that takes a command to execute.
 The compiler